stride3d/stride/sources/xplat-editor/Stride.Core.Assets.Editor/README.md

 * It can only references *Core.Assets* libraries.
 * It should be platform-agnostic as well as UI-agnostic.
-  In other words, no dependencies on platform (e.g. Windows), or UI library (e.g. Avalonia, WPF) is allowed.
+  In other words, no dependencies on platform (e.g. Windows), or UI library (e.g. Avalonia, WPF) are allowed.
 * It will likely only reference `Stride.Core.Assets.Presentation`.

 ## Implementations